Trokky/trokky/.changeset/studio-branding-enhancements.md

 # Studio Branding Enhancements

 ## Summary
 Enhanced Studio branding system with configurable organization name, colors, and logo.
-Added support for storing branding configuration in backend database and displaying it across authentication pages.
+Added support for storing branding configuration in backend database and displaying it across authentication pages and throughout the entire authenticated Studio interface.

 ## Packages Affected